Management system guidance

 4.3 Determining the scope of the management system

+The guidance shown on this page is relevant to ISO 9001, ISO 14001 and ISO 45001.
 Defining the scope of your management system is a key step when developing any management system.
-The scope should concisely describe the activities, regulatory requirements, facilities, and remote locations that are to be covered under, and supported by quality management system.
+The scope should concisely describe the activities, regulatory requirements, facilities, and remote locations that are to be covered under, and supported by the management system.

-Ensure the management system scope is relevant to external and internal issues (Clause 4.1), the requirements of relevant interested parties (Clause 4.2), and the nature of your organization's products and services.
+Look for confirmation that your organization has determined the boundaries and applicability of the management system to establish its scope with reference to any external and internal issues (Clause 4.1), the requirements of relevant interested parties (Clause 4.2), and the nature of your organization's products and services.
 Consideration of the boundaries and applicability of the management system can include:

 - The range of products and services;